petervdpas/mermaid-bridge/README.md

 ## Example Mermaid Syntax

-The following is an example of a class diagram in Mermaid syntax:
+**The following is an example of a CLASS diagram in Mermaid syntax:**

 ```plaintext
 classDiagram